nextmillenniummedia/NextMillennium-Mobile-Android-SDK/README.md

 Call ```InAppSdk.initialize(this)``` method in application class in onCreate method.

-## Initialize SDK and send Activities
+## Send Activities
 In Application class in onCreate() method, add the following code to send the list of activities.
-This method should be called only once when you install the SDK into an app.
+Call this method only once when you install the SDK into your app.
 It should be also called when the list of activities has been changed.

 ```
 override fun onCreate() {